samuelbickham/K8s-lab/README.md

 ## Summary of Tasks:

 1. Download Ubuntu 20.04  <a href="https://www.linuxvmimages.com/images/ubuntuserver-2204/">(link)</a> and install it on three virtual machines in hypervisor of your choice
-2. Install K8s and Docker
+2. Install Docker
+3. Remove legacy containerD files and update
-3. Rollback kubelet 1.26 to 1.25 to mitigate bug and "hold" packages
+4. Install K8s & rollback kubelet 1.26 to 1.25 to mitigate bug and "hold" packages
-4. Disable swap memory
+5. Disable swap memory
-5. Set node hostnames
+6. Set node hostnames
-6. Enable traffic bridging
+7. Enable traffic bridging
-7. Change Docker CGroup driver
+8. Change Docker CGroup driver
-8. Initialize K8s cluster on Master Node
+9. Initialize K8s cluster on Master Node
-9. Export K8s control config as root and normal user
+10. Export K8s control config as root and normal user
-10. Disable firewall and deploy CNI (pod networking)
+11. Disable firewall and deploy CNI (pod networking)
-11. Join worker nodes to cluster
+12. Join worker nodes to cluster
-12. Deploy K8s application and make it accessible
+13. Deploy K8s application and make it accessible

 ## Step 1: Download Ubuntu 20.04 (link) and install it on three virtual machines in hypervisor of your choice